CYB3RL1F3/profilart__legacy/README.md

 Feed the database with credentials in a collection called "profile".
 Credentials must contain RA API credentials, Discogs artist id, mailer informations (to send & receive mails to artist or booker)...
 All informations are not mendatory, but without RA API credentials for example, it will be impossible to get bio & events...

-To do so, you can call the endpoint 'create'.
+To do that, you can call the endpoint 'create'.
 This is the lone that doesn't require UID to be executed.

-To create a profile, call the service with a payload respecting this architecture :
+To create a profile, call the service with a payload respecting this structure :

 ```
 {